McDonald's is returning the Egg McMuffin to its original price - Local News 8

 On Thursday, McDonald’s will sell the Egg McMuffin for its original price of 63 cents during breakfast hours (6 am to 10:30 am).
 The promotion will be offered exclusively on the McDonald’s app as the restaurant looks to boost its nationwide rewards program.

-To celebrate, the fast-food chain will sell several popular “fan hacks” of the sandwich that make the Egg McMuffin “a little extra,” McDonald’s said in a statement.
+To celebrate, the fast-food chain is sharing several popular “fan hacks” of the sandwich that make the Egg McMuffin “a little extra,” McDonald’s said in a statement.
 The company is encouraging customers to buy more food so they can customize the Egg McMuffin.

-For example, McDonald’s will sell a “Sweet Chicken Sammie,” giving customers the option of ordering a McChicken Biscuit and syrup to top their Egg McMuffin.
+For example, McDonald’s customers can make a “Sweet Chicken Sammie,” by ordering a McChicken Biscuit and syrup to top their Egg McMuffin.
 Another idea is to ditch the muffins and replace them with two hash browns.

 “The Egg McMuffin, the first-ever quick service restaurant breakfast sandwich, joined the McDonald’s menu in 1971 in Santa Barbara, California, and customers have been getting creative with it ever since,” said Molly McKenna, McDonald’s senior director of brand communications, in the release.